Perverse schobers, stability conditions and quadratic differentials I: Perverse schobers parametrized by ribbon graphs

 \end{definition}

-More generally, it turns out that one can describe perverse sheaves on $\mathbb{D}$ in terms of their sections with support on the $n$-spider, where the $n$-valent vertex again lies at $0$ and $n\geq 1$, see \cite{KS16}.
-This perspective can be categorified as follows, giving rise to the notion of perverse schober on the $n$-spider.
+More generally, one can describe perverse sheaves on $\mathbb{D}$ in terms of their sections with support on the $n$-spider, where the $n$-valent vertex again lies at $0$ and $n\geq 1$, see \cite{KS16}.
+We propose to categorify this description as follows, leading to the notion of perverse schober on the $n$-spider.